Can I fly with an electric unicycle?

 Fiji Airways FJ Virgin Australia VA

-The following operators (airlines) have implemented a total prohibition on the carriage of balance wheels, hoverboards and other self-balancing vehicles in passenger baggage.
-This list is current as at 13 January 2016 [source]
+The following operators (airlines) have implemented a total prohibition on the carriage of balance wheels, hoverboards, and other self-balancing vehicles in passenger baggage.
+This list is current as of 13 January 2016 [source]

 The International Air Transport Association (IATA)